nicodoggie/bastion-falls/site/content/events/treaty-of-turain.md

 Apgarians were expected to expound on certain concessions for their conditional surrender that they delineated in the armistice that led to this conference.

-The Apharian declaration of the armistice read as follows:
+The Apgarian declaration of the armistice read as follows:

 > We of the Council of the Confederation of Apgarian States, for the good of the
 > peoples of which we have vowed to protect and serve, have agreed to issue a